Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Severe, early onset 21-hydroxylase deficient CAH

-The two most serious neonatal consequences of 21-hydroxylase deficiency occur: life-threatening salt-wasting crises in the first month of life (for male and female infants alike) and severe virilization of female infants.
+The two most serious neonatal consequences of 21-hydroxylase deficiency are the following: life-threatening salt-wasting crises in the first month of life (for male and female infants alike) and severe virilization of female infants which can cause genital ambiguity.
 The subdivision of the early onset CAH into salt-wasting and simple-virilizing forms, which is based on the capacity of the adrenal to produce small amounts of aldosterone in the simple-virilizing form, is often not clinically meaningful, because clinical presentations overlap and all patients lose salt to some degree.

 Salt-wasting crises in infancy

-The excessive amounts of adrenal testosterone produce little effect on the genitalia of male infants with severe CAH.
-If a male infant with CAH is not detected by newborn screening, he will appear healthy and normal and be quickly discharged home to his family.
+Excessive levels of androgens of adrenal origin have little effect on the genitals of male infants with classical CAH.
+If a male infant with CAH goes undetected during newborn screening, he will exhibit normal health and physical appearance upon examination, leading to his timely discharge from the hospital.

-However, the lack of aldosterone results in a high rate of sodium loss in the urine.
-Urinary sodium concentrations may exceed 50 mEq/L. With this rate of salt loss, the infant cannot maintain blood volume, and hyponatremic dehydration begins to develop by the end of the first week of life.
+Aldosterone insufficiency in salt-wasting CAH results in a significant loss of sodium in the urine.
+Urinary sodium concentrations may exceed 50 mEq/L. Due to the loss of salt at that rate, the infant is unable to maintain proper blood volume and begins to suffer from dehydration due to hyponatremia by the end of the first week of life.
 Potassium and acid excretion are also impaired when mineralocorticoid activity is deficient, and hyperkalemia and metabolic acidosis gradually develop.
-Ability to maintain circulation is further limited by the effect of cortisol deficiency.
-The early symptoms are spitting and poor weight gain, but most infants with severe CAH develop vomiting, severe dehydration, and circulatory collapse (shock) by the second or third week of life.

-When brought to a hospital, the 1- to 3-week-old infant will be both underweight and dehydrated by appearance.
-Blood pressure may be low.
-Basic chemistries will reveal hyponatremia, with a serum Na+ typically between 105 and 125 mEq/L. Hyperkalemia in these infants can be extreme—levels of K+ above 10 mEq/L are not unusual—as can the degree of metabolic acidosis.
-Hypoglycemia may be present.
-This is termed a salt-wasting crisis and rapidly causes death if not treated.
+When there's not enough cortisol in the body due to the classical CAH, it becomes harder to have proper blood circulation.
+Inadequate circulation can cause problems like spitting and difficulty gaining weight in babies.
+Furthermore, infants with salt-wasting CAH may experience even worse symptoms like vomiting, and extreme dehydration, and their circulation can suddenly fail (which is called circulatory shock) within two or three weeks after birth.

+Upon admission to a medical facility, the infant between the ages of 1 and 3 weeks will exhibit signs of both underweight and dehydration.
+The blood pressure may be abnormally low.

+Basic laboratory analyses will indicate low levels of sodium (hyponatremia), typically falling between 105 and 125 mEq/L Na+ in serum samples.
+These infants may also experience severe hyperkalemia with potassium (K+) levels exceeding 10 mEq/L, along with significant metabolic acidosis.
+Hypoglycemia (low blood sugar) might also be observed.
+This collection of manifestations is referred to as a "salt-wasting crisis" which poses an imminent risk of fatal consequences if left untreated.

-As ill as these infants can be, they respond rapidly to treatment with hydrocortisone and intravenous saline and dextrose quickly restores blood volume, blood pressure, and body sodium content, and reverses the hyperkalemia.
-With appropriate treatment, most infants are out of danger within 24 hours.
+Despite the severity of this condition, affected infants respond swiftly to treatment involving hydrocortisone administration along with intravenous infusion of saline solution and dextrose supplementation.
+Consequently, normal blood volume is promptly restored alongside stabilization of blood pressure and restoration of appropriate body sodium levels, leading to a reversal of hyperkalemia.
+With prompt and apt management measures in place, most infants are no longer at risk within a span of approximately 24 hours.